Increasing the clock speed of a thermodynamic computer by adding noise

-We consider the case $N=4$.
-In \f{fig1}(a) we show the probability distribution $P$ of the reciprocal of the smallest eigenvalue $\alpha_{\rm min}$ for $10^7$ symmetric positive definite $4 \times 4$ matrices $J$.
-Matrices were generated by first creating random symmetric matrices, $B$, with 10 distinct entries each drawn uniformly from the interval $[0,1)$.
-We then applied Cholesky factorization to obtain a positive-definite matrix $A = B^{\rm T} B$.
-To ensure that all pairwise interactions in the thermodynamic computer were of order $\kt$ or larger, we normalized the matrix $A$ by dividing its elements by the magnitude of its smallest entry, yielding the matrix $\beta J$.
-This normalization step was an arbitrary choice.
+\bb{We consider the case $N = 4$.
+In \f{fig1}(a) we show the probability distribution $P$ of the reciprocal of the smallest eigenvalue $\alpha_{\rm min}$ for $10^7$ symmetric positive-definite $4 \times 4$ matrices $J$.
+These matrices were generated by first constructing random symmetric matrices $B$, where each distinct lower-triangular element (including the diagonal) was drawn from a Gaussian distribution with zero mean and standard deviation 0.1.
+We then formed the matrix $A = B B^{\rm T}$, which is guaranteed to be symmetric and positive definite.
+To ensure that all pairwise interaction strengths in the thermodynamic computer were of order $k_{\rm B}T$ or larger, we normalized the resulting matrix by dividing all its elements by the magnitude of the smallest (in absolute value) element of $A$, yielding the matrix $\beta J$.
+This normalization step was arbitrary and used solely for convenience.
+The matrix $\beta J$ is guaranteed to be positive definite, and so all its eigenvalues are positive (note that individual elements of the matrix can still be negative).}

-The reciprocal of the smallest eigenvalue of the matrix $J$ is a rough estimate of the relaxation time of the thermodynamic computer program \eq{lang1} when $J$ is used in \eq{nrg}.
-We chose two matrices, $J_1$ and $J_2$, whose reciprocal smallest eigenvalues are 0.011 and 0.239 respectively, and so we expect the program specified by $J_2$ to take at least an order of magnitude longer than that specified by $J_1$.
-We shall see that this is the case (and also that the smallest eigenvalue is not a precise estimate of the equilibration time for two-point correlations).
+\bb{The reciprocal of the smallest eigenvalue of the matrix $J$ provides a rough estimate of the slowest relaxation timescale of the thermodynamic computer governed by \eqq{lang1}, when $J$ appears in \eq{nrg}.
+The relaxation of Langevin systems with a quadratic potential can be decomposed into modes corresponding to the eigenvectors of $J$.
+Each mode relaxes exponentially, with a rate proportional to the corresponding eigenvalue\c{gardiner2009stochastic}.
+The slowest mode therefore relaxes on a timescale inversely proportional to the smallest eigenvalue of $J$, making its reciprocal a useful proxy for the overall equilibration time.} We chose two matrices, $J_1$ and $J_2$, whose reciprocal smallest eigenvalues are 0.011 and 0.239, respectively.
+Based on this metric, we expect the program defined by $J_2$ to require at least an order of magnitude more time to equilibrate than the one defined by $J_1$.
+We shall see that this expectation is borne out in a qualitative sense, although the smallest eigenvalue is not a precise predictor of the equilibration time for two-point correlations.